Xpra-org/xpra/docs/Usage/Security.md

 ## Architecture
 The way xpra is structured into independent python sub-modules allows it to partition off each subsystem.
-When features are disabled, they are not just unused, they are [not even loaded in memory](https://github.com/Xpra-org/xpra/issues/1861#issuecomment-76549942500) in the first place.
+When features are disabled, they are not just unused, they are [not even loaded into memory](https://github.com/Xpra-org/xpra/issues/1861#issuecomment-76549942500) in the first place.
 Those subsystem interfaces cannot be abused since they don't even exist in that process space - very much like when features are not installed on the system.
 For details, see [dynamic client connection class](https://github.com/Xpra-org/xpra/issues/2351) and [completely skip server base classes](https://github.com/Xpra-org/xpra/issues/1838)
-The same applies to codecs and other swappable components - more on that below.
+The same principle applies to [codecs and all swappable components](https://github.com/Xpra-org/xpra/issues/614).
+Moreover, the use of pure Python code for the vast majority of the data handling completely prevents whole classes of vulnerabilities.
+The parts of the code that do require high performance (data mangling, (de)compression, etc) use heavily optimized libraries (see _audio_ and _encodings_ below).

 ## [Clipboard](../Features/Clipboard.md)
 Obviously, from a security perspective, the safest clipboard is one that is disabled (`--clipboard=no`)